junxit/us-congress-code/title-42/chapter-6a/sec-284k.md

 # § 284k.
 Clinical research

 - **(a)** *In general* The Director of National Institutes of Health shall undertake activities to support and expand the involvement of the National Institutes of Health in clinical research.
-- **(b)** *Requirements* In carrying out subsection (a) of this section, the Director of National Institutes of Health shall—
+- **(b)** *Requirements* In carrying out subsection (a), the Director of National Institutes of Health shall—
   - **(1)** consider the recommendations of the Division of Research Grants Clinical Research Study Group and other recommendations for enhancing clinical research; and
   - **(2)** establish intramural and extramural clinical research fellowship programs directed specifically at medical and dental students and a continuing education clinical research training program at the National Institutes of Health.
 - **(c)** *Support for the diverse needs of clinical research* The Director of National Institutes of Health, in cooperation with the Directors of the Institutes, Centers, and Divisions of the National Institutes of Health, shall support and expand the resources available for the diverse needs of the clinical research community, including inpatient, outpatient, and critical care clinical research.
-- **(d)** *Peer review* The Director of National Institutes of Health shall establish peer review mechanisms to evaluate applications for the awards and fellowships provided for in subsection (b)(2) of this section and section 284l of this title.
+- **(d)** *Peer review* The Director of National Institutes of Health shall establish peer review mechanisms to evaluate applications for the awards and fellowships provided for in subsection (b)(2) and section 284l of this title.
 Such review mechanisms shall include individuals who are exceptionally qualified to appraise the merits of potential clinical research training and research grant proposals.

 ## Source credit